jen-toj/Emotion-Datasets/README.md

    - N: neutral
 - E0X: frame number for that emotion
 ## Acces Data
-All data are shared through a Google Drive unit, secured and managed by Universidad de Monterrey (UDEM) as a research data repository.
-Interested scientists may obtain access to videos and images from the data for the purposes of scientific investigation, teaching, or planning emotion, computer vision, AI or related research studies.
-Access is contingent on adherence to the Data Use Agreement and the publications’ policies outlined in the documents listed below.
-Note: documents are subject to updates by UDEM and the researchers.
+All data are shared through a Google Drive unit, which is secured and managed by the Universidad de Monterrey (UDEM) as a research data repository.
+Interested scientists can request access to the videos and images in the dataset for scientific investigations, teaching purposes, or planning research studies related to emotions, computer vision, AI, or other relevant fields.
+Access will be granted based on adherence to the Data Use Agreement and the publication policies outlined in the documents listed below.
+Please note that these documents are subject to updates by UDEM and the researchers.

  - Data Use Agreement
  - Group Acknowledgements List